argoproj/applicationset/docs/Generators.md

   matchKey: clusterName           # The key in the status list whose value is the cluster name found in ArgoCD
 ```

-(*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/clusterListResource).*)
+(*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/clusterDecisionResource).*)

 This example leverages the cluster management capabilities of the [open-cluster-management.io community](https://open-cluster-management.io/).
 By creating a ConfigMap with the GVK for the open-cluter-management.io Placement rule, your ApplicationSet can provision to different clusters in a number of novel ways.
 One example is to have the ApplicationSet maintain only two ArgoCD Applicaitons across 3 or more clusters.
 Then as maintenance or outages occur, the ApplicationSet will always maintain two Applications, moving the application to available clusters under the Placement rule's direction.

 ### How it works
-The ApplicationSet needs to be created in the ArgoCD namespace, placing the ConfigMap in the same namespace allows the ClusterListResource generator to read it.
+The ApplicationSet needs to be created in the ArgoCD namespace, placing the ConfigMap in the same namespace allows the ClusterDecisionResource generator to read it.
 The ConfigMap stores the GVK information as well as the status key definitions.
 In the open-cluster-management example, the ApplicationSet generator will read the kind `placementrules` with an apiVersion of `apps.open-cluster-management.io/v1`.
 It will attempt to extract the **list** of clusters from the key `decisions`.
 It then validates the actual cluster name as defined in ArgoCD against the **value** from the key `clusterName` in each of the elements in the list.

-The ClusterListResource generator passes the 'name', 'server' and any other key/value in the duck-type resource's status list as parameters into the ApplicationSet template.
+The ClusterDecisionResource generator passes the 'name', 'server' and any other key/value in the duck-type resource's status list as parameters into the ApplicationSet template.
 In this example, the decision array contained an additional key `clusterName`, which is now available to the ApplicationSet template.

 !!! note "Clusters listed as `Status.Decisions` must be predefined in Argo CD"
     The cluster names listed in the `Status.Decisions` *must* be defined within Argo CD, in order to generate applications for these values.
 The ApplicationSet controller does not create clusters within Argo CD.